 The ring may be vintage but there’s no excuse for it to break after just a few years of wearing.
 Check the durability of the engagement ring.
 It should hold just as well as modern rings.

 The great news is that most vintage engagement rings are made with sturdy materials.
 This was back when mass produced rings weren’t popular yet and artisans actually took the time to craft jewellery.
 Quality materials were used to build handmade rings back then.

 Some vintage rings, because they are old, can have loose stones in them.
 Check if the ring’s stones are firmly held together by the setting.
 If not, you can have it re-set at the jeweller so it holds tight as if it’s brand new again.

 If you’re buying the vintage engagement ring online, checking the return policy is a must.
 You never know when you need to return the ring.
 It could be because your special someone may want to get it replaced or it’s not what you thought it would be like in person.
 Whatever it may be, a good return policy is always needed in case you need to return the ring.

 Because vintage rings are already intact, you most likely won’t be able to get a true valuation for your ring.
 Most jewellers won’t be willing to disassemble a vintage ring simply because you want to know the clarity.
 Instead, you will be given an estimate of the cut, clarity, and colour of the ring.

-We recommend that you begin narrowing down your choices at reputable jewellery shops known for providing accurate valuation for their rings.
+A sensible approach is to begin narrowing down your choices at reputable jewellery shops known for providing an accurate valuation for their rings.
 This helps take off the worry of whether the price you are being asked to pay is reasonable.